cse110-fa21-group3/cse110-fa21-group3/README.md

 ![Code Coverage: (badge)](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/martintsangxd/00d59204d52764d9c43a7f83d415e8a2/raw/coverage.json)

 ## Project Information
-- This is a recipe book website designed for college students to eat meals designed for them and be aware of what they are eating.
+- This is a recipe book site designed for college students to eat meals designed for them and be aware of what they are eating.
 - This recipe book also has a lot of cool features: setting intolerances and cook time, webscrapping, favoriting and CRUD functionality.

 ## How to Run